5 children heading to Disney killed in fiery Florida crash

+Five children, ranging from about 8 to teenagers - from a Pentecostal church in Marksville, Louisiana - and the two truck drivers died.
+At least eight others were injured, some seriously.

 FORT LAUDERDALE, Fla.
-(AP) — The church van headed south – packed with children, an hour to go before reaching Walt Disney World after a 700-mile trip from Louisiana.
-A semitruck rumbled nearby.
+(AP) — The church van packed with children was headed south – with just an hour to go before reaching Walt Disney World – when it got caught in a fiery pileup involving two 18-wheelers that killed seven people, including five of the youngsters.

+Investigators were trying to determine what triggered the accident Thursday afternoon on Interstate 75 near Gainesville.

-In Interstate 75’s northbound lanes Thursday afternoon near Gainesville, another semi and a car smashed into each other, the Florida Highway Patrol says.
-The velocity and weight of that now out-of-control semi burst through the metal guardrail, taking the car with it.
+The Florida Highway Patrol said that two vehicles traveling north – a semitruck and a car – smashed into each other and then burst through a metal guardrail, slamming into the van carrying the children and another semitruck.

-The two semis, the van, and the car slammed into each other, diesel fuel leaked and the mass erupted in a fireball.
+Diesel fuel leaked and the mass erupted in a fireball.
 A fifth car, unable to avoid the chaos, sped through, possibly hitting victims ejected from the vehicles, the highway patrol said.
-Five of the children, ranging from about 8 to teenagers – from a church in Marksville, Louisiana – and the two truck drivers died.
+Five of the children, ranging from about 8 to teenagers – from a Pentecostal church in Marksville, Louisiana – and the two truck drivers died.
 At least eight others were injured, some seriously.

 The accident occurred on a clear day along a straight, flat stretch of Interstate 75 outside Gainesville, the home of the University of Florida.
 It is a busy stretch of a highway that connects Florida to the rest of the South, Indiana, Ohio, and Michigan.